mitsuba-renderer/drjit/docs/freeze.rst

       @dr.freeze
       def method(self, a: Float):
-         # The `self.state` variable is an implicit input to the frozen function.
+         # ``MyClass`` is not a PyTree, so `self.state` is an implicit input
-         # Attempting to record this function will raise an exception!
+         # that the frozen function cannot see.
+Attempting to record this
+         # function will raise an exception!
          return self.state + a

    ...

    local_var = Float([1, 2, 3])
    def func(a: Float):
-      # `local_var` is an implicit input to the frozen function (closure variable).
       return local_var + a

    @dr.freeze
    def func2(b: Float):
+      # `local_var` is read by `func`, not by the frozen function itself, so
+      # it is not captured.
       return func(b) + b

-   # This will raise an exception.
-Closure variables are not supported except
-   # in the most straightforward cases.
-   func2(Float([4, 5, 6]))

-When freezing such a method or function, these implicit inputs need to be made visible to the freezing mechanism.
-There are two recommended ways to do so:
+There are two recommended ways to make such inputs visible:

 1. Turn the class into a valid :ref:`PyTree <pytrees>`, e.g., a dataclass (:py:class:`@dataclass`) or a  ``DRJIT_STRUCT``.